EleutherAI/website/content-blog/oracle-leace.md

 **WARNING**: _Because this erasure transformation depends on the ground truth concept label, it can **increase** the nonlinearly-extractable information about the target concept inside a representation, even though it eliminates the linearly available information.
 For this reason, optimizing deep neural networks on top of O-LEACE'd representations is not recommended; for those use cases we recommend vanilla LEACE._

 In our paper [LEACE: Perfect linear concept erasure in closed form](https://arxiv.org/abs/2306.03819), we derived a concept erasure method that not require access to concept labels at inference time.
 That is, we can fit an erasure function on a labeled training dataset, then apply the function to unlabeled datapoints.
 It turns out, however, that we can achieve an even more surgical edit if we have oracle access to the label $\mathbf z$ for each $\mathbf x$.
-In Theorem 1 below, we derive **Oracle LEACE**, a closed-form formula for the the nearest $\mathrm X'$ to any $\mathrm X$ such that no linear classifier can do better than chance at predicting $\mathrm Z$ from $\mathrm X'$, or equivalently $\mathrm{Cov}(\mathrm X', \mathrm Z) = \textbf{0}$.
+In Theorem 1 below, we derive **Oracle LEACE** ("O-LEACE"), a closed-form formula for the the nearest $\mathrm X'$ to any $\mathrm X$ such that no linear classifier can do better than chance at predicting $\mathrm Z$ from $\mathrm X'$, or equivalently $\mathrm{Cov}(\mathrm X', \mathrm Z) = \textbf{0}$.

 The resulting $\mathrm X'\_{\mathrm{LEACE}}$ is "nearest" to $\mathrm X$ with respect to all p.s.d. inner products $\mathbf a^T \mathbf{Mb}$ defined on $\mathbb{R}^d$ simultaneously.
 This is because, by expressing $\mathrm X$ in a basis that diagonalizes $\mathbf M$, we can decompose the problem into $d$ independent subproblems, one for each component of $\mathrm X\_i$.
 Each subproblem can then be viewed as an orthogonal projection, not in $\mathbb{R}^d$, but in an abstract vector space of real-valued random variables.
 For geometric intuition, see the figure below.